susu532/Football/README.md

 npm run dev
 ```

-Controls in the 3D shop
+Controls in the 3D game

 - Move: `A` / `D` or `←` / `→`
 - Jump: `Space`